NIAEFEUP/slides/uni-flutter-internal-workshop/presentation.md

 ---

-# Requisitos para a parte prática
+# Requirements for this workshop
 Flutter SDK must be installed in the version 1.12.13.
 (If you don't havbe it installed now, you probably won't have the time to do it now 👀)
 ![](./flutter-install.png)